TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 6 - NOC Dashboards/3.6.1-design-considerations/_index.md

 - All NOC dashboards should be easy to interpret, user friendly and do not require an explanation.

 Choose content that drives immediate **Actions**
 - Focuses on immediate remediation.
 Remediation action has to be immediate (within the same hours).
-If something can’t be fixed within the same day, why show it live?
+If something can't be fixed within the same day, why show it live?
 Remediation that takes >1 day should not be shown, as the dashboard will be red for hours.
 It is better to use alerts for longer remediation window.
 - If you display something that is red most of the time, after a while the viewer will ignore it.
 This defeats the very purpose of displaying on the big screen.
 - When something on the big screen is red, you want action to be taken.
-And it’s immediate, not tomorrow.
+And it's immediate, not tomorrow.
-- It’s showing 5 minute data.
+- It's showing 5 minute data.
 Live!
 The history not so relevant, because it focuses on urgent remediation.
-- Problems that don’t require immediate attention should be avoided, as they are distraction.
+- Problems that don't require immediate attention should be avoided, as they are distraction.
 - Examples of suitable actions: stop provisioning of new VM, take action on VMs that abuse the shared infrastructure.
 - Examples of not suitable actions: Increase supply of infrastructure, such as adding hardware.